RJAE5/3013-Algorithms/notes/02-26-Hashing/README.md

 ### Clustering
 * Primary Clustering: The tendency for some collision resolution schemes to create long runs of filled slots at the hash functions initial choice to place a value in the table
 * Secondary Clustering: The same as primary clustering, but not at a hash functions first choice, usually the second or third choice.

+### Quadratic Probing
+H = v % m + i^2

+i = How many times we're looking for something m = table size v = value we're searching for

+Basically when there's a collision, increment i and reset to 0 once solved.

+### Overview/Tips
+* To avoid bad clustering, we generally want a table to be 20% bigger than the data set.
+* Chaining is common collision resolution.
+* Table sizes should be prime.